dongyongzhou/document/skill/professional/git.md

     $ git checkout -- <file>

 ###3.10 Working with Remotes

+**Remote** repositories are versions of your project that are hosted on the Internet or network somewhere.
+You can have several of them, each of which generally is either read-only or read/write for you.

 Managing remote repositories includes knowing how to
 1. add remote repositories,